utkarsh039/LearnML/README.md

 # LearnML
 It include ipython notebooks on machine learning techniques.
-The code is written in python due to its vast community support.
+The code is written in python because of the pre build libraries and its vast community support.